joba-1/Corona_Model/README.md

 ## Integration of external data
 Transition probabilities and time-dependent infectiousness:\
 Hourly transition probabilities between agent states and hourly infection-emission rates are defined in distinct csv-files.
 The file [```simulation_configuration.csv```](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/Cleaned_up_development/input_data/simulation_configuration.csv) defines the path to the source-file for each transition, the dependency on the duration in specific states and whether the transition rates are to be considered age-specific.
-The different input files specified in the simulation configuration are found in direction ```./input_data/probabilities/default/```.
+The different input files specified in the simulation configuration and representing the default data, used in our study are found in direction ```./input_data/probabilities/default/```.
 Additional information used to generate the (age-specific) probability input files is found in direction ```./input_data/case_numbers/```.

 <!---
 Location factors:\